[NEW] Ethiopia Nigusse Gemeda Karamo Anaerobic Natural

 Ethiopia Nigusse Gemada Karamo Anaerobic Natural

-○ We roast after receiving your order.
+We will roast after receiving your order.

-○ If you would like the beans ground, please enter this in the comments section of the cart.
+○ If you would like the beans ground, please enter this in the comments section of your cart.
 (Example: I would like them ground for my coffee maker / I would like them ground medium)

 The expiration date is 90 days from the roasting date.